 Netarts, a small bay on Oregon’s north coast, was a prime setting for the project, as it’s in better condition than many other estuaries where the native oyster was once abundant.
 Netarts offers sheltered, publicly owned tidal flats with plentiful, suitable habitat needed by native oysters.

-Using techniques shared by Whiskey Creek, The Nature Conservancy started reintroducing young oysters.
+Using techniques shared by Whiskey Creek — and lessons we've learned at over 160 marine restoration projects around the world — The Nature Conservancy started reintroducing young oysters.
 The process is quite complex:

 And, while you likely won’t see results overnight, they do come.

 “There were many years when we didn’t see a single young Olympia,” comments Vander Schaaf.
 “Now, everything has turned and many have been spotted.
 We couldn’t be more excited!”

 The goal is to place enough oysters in suitable habitats that they can maintain a self-sustaining population.
 The Olympia oyster is becoming so popular that oyster growers are beginning to plant them for commercial harvest.
 Soon they will be gracing menus in West Coast oyster bars.